Milano-Cortina Winter Paralympics Begin Amid Boycotts and Political Tensions - PRESS AI WORLD

 side-post-image

-• The Milano-Cortina Winter Paralympics starts on March 6, 2026, with over 600 athletes participating.
+• The Milano-Cortina Winter Paralympics officially begin on March 6, 2026, attracting over 600 athletes from across the globe.

 SHARE THIS ARTICLE: